learn-co-students/cs-performance-profiling-lab-g-416/README.md

 ## Overview

-For this lab we provide a class called `Profiler` that contains code for running code with a range of problem sizes, measuring runtimes, then plotting and analyzing the results.
+For this lesson we provide a class called `Profiler` that contains code for running code with a range of problem sizes, measuring runtimes, then plotting and analyzing the results.

 You will use `Profiler` to measure and classify the performance of the `add` method for the Java implementations of `ArrayList` and `LinkedList`.